kaljuvee/incident-analysis/prompt_v1.0.md

 Analyze the following incident reports and provide the following information:

 1. List all unique incident types you can identify.
-Use concise, general categories that match the following list as closely as possible:
-Slip, Fire, Safety violation, Chemical spill, Injury, Near miss, Electrical, Ventilation, Falling object, Heat exhaustion You may introduce new categories if necessary.
+Use concise terms for incident types

 2. List all unique plants mentioned in the incidents.